logik-portal/pyflame_ui_builder/README.md

 A desktop UI builder for Autodesk Flame Python scripts.

-Generates a ready-to-use Flame script with custom UI.
+Generates a ready-to-use Flame script with custom UI built from PyFlame UI widgets.

 **Script logic will need to be added after creation.**